SladenT/Blitz-Engine/README.md

 }
 ```

 This will create your window and begin the engine functions.
-You can then use the various libraries (such as entity.h, resimport.h, and camera.h) to create entities, import models and move the camer around.
+You can then use the various libraries (such as entity.h, resimport.h, and camera.h) to create entities, import models and move the camera around.

 ## Demo Build Instructions